-If possible, dry your dahlia tubers for several weeks before putting them away in storage for the winter.
+If possible, dry your dahlia tubers for several days to a week, depending on humidity, temperature, and tuber size before putting them away in storage for the winter.
 This helps to cure them and to prevent rot during storage.

 You can store the tubers in a variety of containers – milk crates, plastic bins, paper bags, and cardboard boxes all do the trick.
 Just make sure there is space left between each tuber and there is some air circulation.